aria-ml/dataeval/docs/source/concepts/OOD.md

-# Detecting Out of Distribution Data
+# Out of Distribution Data

 ## What is it